-The opening of our 26th Celebration begins with the beat of many drums from traditional to the recycled!
+The opening of our 26th Celebration begins with the beat of many drums!
 Join us as the drummers call to us to begin the Celebration!
 Bringing us together as we open First Night Monterey 2019!
 Please join us on Pacific Street at Colton Lawn.

 Pop!
 Pop!
 Pop!
 Who can resist squishing and twisting bubble wrap?
 Jump, hop, stomp, do the electric slide or break dance your way to popping every single bubble!